Times may change. But this bookstore will not

 Faqir Chand is one of the oldest bookstores the country has.
 And also perhaps the tiniest.
 With books unevenly arranged, the bookstore is a historical landmark.
 Here’s a quick personal account of my visit here

-What does it feel like visiting probably the oldest book store alive in India?
+What does it feel like visiting probably one of the oldest book stores alive in India?
 That tiny bookstores are still a welcome sight.
 Faqir Chand bookstore stands as a testament to people’s love for buying books from a physical bookstore and stubbornness of the owners, who have kept the store kicking in all times.

 Moving on to some serious notes, the bookstore Faqir Chand was established in 1957 by a man named Faqir Chand.
 Since then the store has been at the same spot, in the same appearance with books unevenly arranged.
 Yes, one doesn’t know where to look for the book one wants to buy.
 It requires a task of rummaging through many books to reach the desired one.
 It is said that nothing about the store has changed since its inception.
 Only those who walk into it change.
 Unsure which popular figures visited the bookstore in the yore, in the recent times it was journalist Ravish Kumar and author Arundhati Roy who were found in there for book signing sessions.
 Now you know how important the store is!